SetuBhatt1/Stripe-Demo/README.md

 # Ecommerce Website With Payment Integration

-This project is a dynamic e-commerce website developed using React.js, Express.js, and Node.js, with styling provided by MDB React UI Kit.
+This project is a dynamic e-commerce website developed using React.js, Express.js, and Node.js, with styling provided by React-Bootstrap.
 It includes seamless online payment integration using the Stripe API and features such as cart management, and secure checkout functionality with webhook support.

 ## Live Demo